Bobby Engram: College career

 Engram enrolled at Pennsylvania State University in 1991.
 In August 1992, he and fellow Nittany Lions receiver Rick Sayles were arrested and charged with felony counts of burglary, theft, and receiving stolen property when they entered an unlocked apartment to steal various electronics.
-Both were suspended by the team while Engram received a semester-long suspensiom from the university, after which he dropped out of school.
+Both were suspended by the team while Engram received a semester-long suspension from the university, after which he dropped out of school.
 Following a year in the Centre County's adult rehabilitation program, Engram re-enrolled and rejoined the team for the 1993 season.

 As a college junior, Engram was the go-to receiver on Penn State's undefeated 1994 team.
 He garnered All-American honors and won the inaugual Biletnikoff Award, recognizing the season's outstanding college football receiver.
 Engram was the Nittany Lions' career receptions leader until 2008.
 He is still the all-time leader in yards and touchdowns with 3,026 yards and 31 touchdowns.
 He also racked up 786 career punt return yards for the Nittany Lions, ranking him second in school history.
 He graduated in 1995 with a Bachelor of Science degree in exercise science.